UCSC-Treehouse/lib-prep-visualization/tutorial.md

 The output visualization will be saved in the `figures/` directory as `UMAP_Medulloblastoma_and_Synovial_Sarcoma.png`.

 Finally, we will use a config which assigns custom metadata labels that group medulloblastoma and synovial sarcoma samples by their library preparation method.
+The custom labels can be found in `configs/custom_metadata/libprep_disease_mb_synsarc.tsv`

 ```bash
 python scripts/plot_data.py --config configs/plot_data/polya_ribod_medulloblastoma_synovial_sarcoma.json